gablilli/slowbike/README.md

 - Route detail pages with photos, elevation, and GPX downloads
 - Contact form for info and guided tour bookings
 - Minimalist, and mobile-first responsive design
-- Quality of life UI, lenis smooth scroll and gradients 💻

 ## 🧰 Technologies Used